 Savings: We offer tiered savings based on your institution’s size and JSTOR Archive Collection participation, plus special savings on subject collections.
 Participating libraries typically see a low cost per use for JSTOR books.

-We’ve partnered with high-quality publishers in Latin America to make important scholarship in Spanish and Portuguese available to researchers around the world.
+We’ve partnered with high-quality publishers in Latin America and Spain to make important scholarship in Spanish and Portuguese available to researchers around the world.
 Learn more.